bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @jakobhellermann, @BoxyUwU and @JoJoJet</div>

 `UnsafeWorldCell` and `UnsafeEntityCell` allow shared mutable access to parts of the world via unsafe code.
 It serves a similar purpose as `UnsafeCell`, allowing people to build interior mutability abstractions such as `Cell` `Mutex` `Channel` etc. In bevy `UnsafeWorldCell` will be used to support the scheduler and system param implementations as these are interior mutability abstractions for `World`, it also currently is used to implement `WorldCell`.
-It's also likely that `UnsafeEntityCell` will be used to implement versions of `EntityRef`/`EntityMut` that only have access to the components on the entity rather than the entire world.
+We're planning to use `UnsafeEntityCell` to implement versions of `EntityRef`/`EntityMut` that only have access to the components on the entity rather than the entire world.

 These abstractions were introduced in [#6404](https://github.com/bevyengine/bevy/pull/6404), [#7381](https://github.com/bevyengine/bevy/pull/7381) and [#7568](https://github.com/bevyengine/bevy/pull/7568).